TEHIK-EE/FHIR-PoC/input/pagecontent/index.md

 ### In scope:

--	Medication statement
+-	MedicationStatement
--	Medication request
+-	MedicationRequest
--	Medication dispensation
+-	MedicationDispensation
--   Clinical use definition
+-   ClinicalUseDefinition

 ### Out of scope:

--	Medication administration (will be part of hospital medication IG in near future)
+-	MedicationAdministration (will be part of hospital medication IG in near future)
 -	Coverage – reinbursement of patient’s medication is arranged from Estonian Health Insurance Fund side and not relevant in practitioner’s software view.

 ## Background